Honesty is the first chapter in the book of wisdom.

 Set expectations regarding progress.
 Before the interview concludes, express interest in moving the process along toward the offer stage by asking, “What is the next step?, ” so that you set and manage expectations regarding progress toward an offer.

 Avoid taboo topics.
+Avoid discussing politics, religion or other potentially sensitive topics.
 Avoid talking about money or giving the impression that money is the motivating factor in your search.
 If you are under compensated, it may cast doubt on your worth, as there will always be those who believe that “you get what you pay for” and that your current employer may be no different.
 When asked what your salary expectations are, an appropriate response would be, “I expect to be paid commensurate with others who share my background, experience, and credentials.”

 Finish what you start.
 Get the offer, even if it’s not your ideal choice.
 Just because you receive an offer doesn’t mean that you are beholden to accept it.
 Success begets success.
 Offers can create a sense of urgency among other prospective employers.
 They can also help set the table for other, more desirable offers.